viveksingh12061999/Flipkart-page-using-CSS/README.md

 # Flipkart-page-using-CSS
-CSS only without using DOM
+CSS only without using any API